Space Patrol (1962 TV series): Broadcast

 The various ITV franchises began airing the series on different dates.
 Episodes were not necessarily shown in a particular order.
 In some parts of the UK, the series was split into blocks of episodes that were transmitted weeks or months apart.
 ABC Weekend TV was the first to start broadcasting the series, from Sunday 7 April 1963.
 However, it took more than four years to air all 39 episodes.

 In the London area, Space Patrol was shown on Thursdays at 5.25 pm by Associated-Rediffusion (A-R) beginning on 5 July 1963.
 A-R screened the first 26 episodes in random order, beginning with "The Wandering Asteroid".
 It then aired the final 13 episodes in the correct order, the last ten of them after shortening its name to "Rediffusion".
 It concluded the run on 11 June 1964, becoming the first ITV franchise to do so.

 The series continued to be shown on parts of the ITV network until 1970.
 After this, it went unseen for more than 50 years, until nostalgia channel Talking Pictures TV began showing repeats in 2024.

 International

 The series was sold overseas and broadcast in the US, Canada and Australia.
 Despite its low budget, it rated strongly with young audiences in many regions (including New York City) and gained a large fan following.
 Babylon 5 creator J. Michael Straczynski has said that it was his favourite TV show as a child.

 In the US, the series was distributed by M & A Alexander Productions.
 It debuted on WPIX, a local New York station, on Sunday, 12 January 1964, at 5:30 pm.
 It was sponsored by Drake's Cakes.
 The show appeared in Los Angeles in September 1964 on KHJ-TV.

 Space Patrol was also broadcast in Malta.

+Starting in 2025, it was broadcast in the Netherlands on the channel ONS.